nipafx/nipafx.dev/content/articles/2015-01-15-everything-about-default-methods.md

 But this has an upside, too!
 You can easily skip and jump around the post without degrading your reading experience much.
 Check the table of contents for a complete overview over what's covered and go where your curiosity leads you.

-To find some use-cases for default methods, have a look at [other articles about the topic](http://blog.codefx.org/tag/default-methods/).

-[toc exclude=Overview heading_levels="2,3,4"]

 ## Default Methods